kiddkai/atom-node-debugger/README.md

 >node --debug-brk=5858 a.js
 ```

+Make sure that your node-debugger settings for debugHost and debugPort are
+matching what you are using.
+In the case above debugPort should be 5858.

-Back in the atom editor, execute command node-debugger: attach using the
+Execute command node-debugger: attach either from the menu or using the command
-atom command panel.
+panel.

 ## Troubleshooting